 - See which posts are performing well.

-- Keep track of what content isn’t performing as well as you had expected.
+- Keep track of what content isn’t performing as you had expected.

-On the Dashboard, and technically on all reports that we discuss after this, you’ll see a timeframe option on the top right.
+On the dashboard, and technically on all reports that we’ll discuss after this, you’ll see a timeframe option on the top right.

 The default value is set to 30 days.
 That means any data you see in the dashboard or reports is limited to the past 30 days.
 If you click the drop-down menu, you’ll be able to select from many different timeframes.

-And as you select a different time frame, the data in the dashboard and all the reports will reflect the change.
+And as you select a different timeframe, the data in the dashboard and all the reports will reflect the change.
+The frequency of data update in the free version is 7 days, and in the PRO is 3 days.

 One of the most useful features of Rank Math is the on-page tips that it gives you.
 Based on the focus keywords that you provide, Rank Math gives you practical advice on how to optimize your post to maximize the potential for organic traffic.
 To quickly know how well you’ve optimized your post, Rank Math also assigns it an optimization score.
 We’ve described all this in detail in our guide on how to score 100/100 with Rank Math.